coveooss/fantastic-embeddings-sigir-2020/README.md

 agree to the _Terms And Conditions_ for fair usage of the data.

-For convenience, _Terms And Conditions_ are also included in a pure `txt` format in this repo: usage of the data imply the acceptance of these _Terms And Conditions_.
+For convenience, _Terms And Conditions_ are also included in a pure `txt` format in this repo: usage of the data implies the acceptance of these _Terms And Conditions_.

 ### Data Structure